Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 You can install Waves node on Linux-based system from SBT package.
 For details, see [Alternative Method (Installing SBT)](/en/waves-node/how-to-build-and-test-a-node.md) article.

-### Yandex.Cloud
+### Clouds

+You can use all of the available methods described in this guide to install Waves node on any cloud-based virtual machine that meets the [system requirements](System-Requirements).

-You can also run Waves node in Yandex.Cloud.
-For details, see [Running Waves Node in Yandex.Cloud](/en/waves-node/running-waves-node-in-yandex-cloud) article.
+You can also run Waves node in Yandex.Cloud as described in [Running Waves Node in Yandex.Cloud](/en/waves-node/running-waves-node-in-yandex-cloud) article.

+Another option is to run [Waves Node in Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/waves.waves_docker?tab=Overview) cloud platform.

-Here you can find tutorial about [Installing Waves Node on Digital Ocean](https://www.youtube.com/watch?v=CDmMeZlzKbk&feature=youtu.be).
+Here you can find tutorial about [Installing Waves Node in Digital Ocean](https://www.youtube.com/watch?v=CDmMeZlzKbk&feature=youtu.be) cloud.

 ## Troubleshooting